Albert Speer: Appointment and increasing power

-In 1941, Speer was elected to the Reichstag from electoral constituency 2 (Berlin-West).
+As one of the younger and more ambitious men in Hitler's inner circle, Speer was approaching the height of his power.
+In 1938, Prussian Minister President Hermann Göring had appointed him to the Prussian State Council.
+In September 1941, he was made a deputy to the Reichstag, succeeding to a vacancy created by the death of Alter Kämpfer Hermann Kriebel.
+He represented electoral constituency 2 (Berlin West).
 On 8 February 1942, Reich Minister of Armaments and Munitions Fritz Todt died in a plane crash shortly after taking off from Hitler's eastern headquarters at Rastenburg.
 Speer arrived there the previous evening and accepted Todt's offer to fly with him to Berlin.
 Speer cancelled some hours before take-off because the previous night he had been up late in a meeting with Hitler.
 Hitler appointed Speer in Todt's place.
 Martin Kitchen, a British historian, says that the choice was not surprising.
 Speer was loyal to Hitler, and his experience building prisoner of war camps and other structures for the military qualified him for the job.
 Speer succeeded Todt not only as Reich Minister but in all his other powerful positions, including Inspector General of German Roadways, Inspector General for Water and Energy and Head of the Nazi Party's Office of Technology.
 At the same time, Hitler also appointed Speer as head of the Organisation Todt, a massive, government-controlled construction company.
 Characteristically Hitler did not give Speer any clear remit; he was left to fight his contemporaries in the regime for power and control.
-As an example, he wanted to be given power over all armaments issues under Hermann Göring's Four Year Plan.
+As an example, he wanted to be given power over all armaments issues under Göring's Four Year Plan.
 Göring was reluctant to grant this.
-However Speer secured Hitler's support, and on 1 March 1942, Göring signed a decree naming Speer "General Plenipotentiary for Armament Tasks" in the Four Year Plan.
+However, Speer secured Hitler's support, and on 1 March 1942, Göring signed a decree naming Speer "General Plenipotentiary for Armament Tasks" in the Four Year Plan.
 Speer proved to be ambitious, unrelenting and ruthless.
 Speer set out to gain control not just of armaments production in the army, but in the whole armed forces.
 It did not immediately dawn on his political rivals that his calls for rationalization and reorganization were hiding his desire to sideline them and take control.
 By April 1942, Speer had persuaded Göring to create a three-member Central Planning Board within the Four Year Plan, which he used to obtain supreme authority over procurement and allocation of raw materials and scheduling of production in order to consolidate German war production in a single agency.